Signed in as:

 Sarah was rushing to pick up her daughter from daycare when another driver ran a red light and slammed into her car.
 In an instant, her life changed.
 Between the emergency room visits, physical therapy sessions, and mounting medical bills, she felt overwhelmed and unsure where to turn.

 If you've found yourself in a similar situation, you're not alone.
-At Nawash & Altayib Law Firm (AIN Law), we've helped countless individuals navigate the challenging aftermath of personal injuries, and we understand exactly what you're going through.
+At Nawash & Altayib Law Firm (www.ainlaw.net), we've helped countless individuals navigate the challenging aftermath of personal injuries, and we understand exactly what you're going through.

 The Reality of Personal Injury